Personal Injury Claims Scotland

 |Very serious jaw fracture||£28,610 to £42,730||This refers to instances whereby there are numerous fractures, which are followed by permanent consequences and prolonged treatment.
 Consequences may include the risk of arthritis in the joints, paraesthesia, restriction in eating, and severe pain.|

 |Serious jaw fracture||£16,860 to £28,610||Serious fractures that have lasting consequences, for example, paraesthesia in the area of the jaw or difficulty eating or opening the mouth.|

 |Simple jaw fracture||£6,060 to £8,200||Simple fractures whereby there is immobilisation, but a complete recovery is made.|

 |Amputation of one foot||£78,800 to £102,890|

 |Total loss of one eye||£51,460 to £61,690||This payout will depend on cosmetic effect and age.|

-It is important to stress that the personal injury claim payouts mentioned above are averages, and so there could be those that do receive above the maximum payout.
+It is important to stress that the personal injury claim payouts mentioned above are averages, so there could be those that receive above the maximum payout.
 Of course, we have only gone over a few injuries in the table above.
 If you have any queries regarding compensation payouts for an injury that has not been mentioned, please do not hesitate to get in touch.

 It is important to gather as much evidence as possible to give your claim the greatest chance of success.
 Here are some examples of the evidence you may need to gather: